 Faroe Islands vs. Croatia: Match Prediction

-Croatia has been impressive in this qualifying campaign.
-The thrashing of Gibraltar was not surprising, though this team had recently avoided such scorelines.
-However, scoring five against the Czech Republic is notable.
-The last time the Czech Republic conceded that many goals at the official level was six years ago.
-Among all participants in the current group stage, Zlatko Dalic's side ranks second in scoring, behind only Norway, who have played two more games.
-Additionally, Croatia enters this match on a four-game away winning streak in World Cup qualifiers, scoring a total of 18 goals in those matches.
+The Croatians have been formidable in this qualification campaign.
+The demolition of Gibraltar was expected, although this team has recently avoided such heavy defeats.
+However, scoring five goals against the Czech Republic is certainly a standout event.
+On the official level, the Czech Republic last conceded that many goals six years ago.
+Among all participants in the current group stage, Zlatko Dalić's side trails only Norway in scoring, despite the Scandinavians having played two more games.
+Additionally, Croatia enters this match with a streak of four away victories in World Cup qualifiers, scoring a total of 18 times in those games.

-In the previous round, the Faroese allowed even Gibraltar, considered one of Europe's weakest teams, to score.
-Defensive issues have plagued the islanders for a long time, as they have conceded in 14 consecutive World Cup qualifiers.
-I do not expect a sudden improvement in their play against an in-form Croatia.
-Moreover, Croatia has scored at least twice in six of their last seven World Cup qualifying matches.
+The Faroese allowed even Gibraltar, considered one of the weakest teams in Europe, to score in the last round.
+Defensive issues have plagued the islanders for a long time, as the team has conceded in 14 consecutive World Cup qualifiers.
+I don't expect a sudden transformation in their play against the in-form Croatians.
+Moreover, Croatia has scored at least twice in six of their last seven World Cup qualifiers.

 My prediction: Croatia Individual Total Over 2